On the Role of Negative Precedent in Legal Outcome Prediction: The Judicial Process

-There is a close relationship between claims and negative outcomes: If we knew the claims the lawyer had made, we could define negative outcome as exactly those Articles that have been claimed but were not found to be violated.
-However, much like outcomes are a product of judges, claims are a product of lawyers and, unlike facts, they are not known before human legal experts interact with the case.
-Therefore, to study the relationship of outcomes and facts, one can not simply rely on claims as an additional input to the model.
-The only input available are the facts. \looseness=-1
+There is a close relationship between claims and negative outcomes: If we knew the claims the lawyer had made, we could define negative outcome as exactly those Articles that have been claimed, but that the judge found not to be violated.
+Much like how outcomes are a product of judges, claims are a product of lawyers.
+And, unlike facts, they are not known before human legal experts interact with the case.
+Therefore, to study the relationship of outcomes and facts, one can not rely on claims as an additional input to the model.
+The only input which is available and known before a case is processed by the court, are the facts.\looseness=-1

-\paragraph{What's wrong with current work.} Existing models of outcome ignore the role of a legal claim.
-Under the current formulation of the task, models determine whether a case corresponds to a violation of each Article, i.e., they predict a vector in $\{0,1\}^K$ where $1$ indicates a positive outcome and $K$ is the number of legal Articles under consideration.
-However, this definition does not help us define when the result is a negative outcome because $0$ is ambiguous.
-In this setting $0$ can indicate either ``not claimed'' or ``negative outcome.''
-Without claims, the existing models implicitly assume that all Articles have been claimed, which is never the case.
-It is this assumption that allows the existing models to neglect negative outcomes.
+\paragraph{Outcome prediction task.} Legal facts are the transcript of the judges description of what has happened between the claimant and the defendant.
+Under the current formulation of the outcome prediction task, models are trained to predict whether case facts correspond to a violation of each Article, i.e., the models are trained to predict a vector in $\{0,1\}^K$ where $1$ indicates a positive outcome and $K$ is the number of legal Articles under consideration.\looseness-1

+\paragraph{What is wrong with current work?} In the above formulation, $0$ is ambiguous, it can indicate either that the Article not claimed or that the judge ruled that that specific Article was not breached.
+Existing models, which don't take any information about claims into accounts, implicitly assume that {\emph all} Articles have been claimed, which is almost never the case in practice.
+Under this assumption, the role of the legal claim and of negative outcomes is therefore effectively ignored.